RenatMukhametshin/JavaInheritancePolymorphism/readme.md

 #Java course.
-Arrays and collections.
+Inheritance and polymorphism.

 Examples for this.